Nas1010/quiz-app/README.md

 React: A JavaScript library for building user interfaces.
 Vite: A fast and optimized build tool for React.
 CSS: For styling the quiz layout.

+# Testing

+Playwright for End-to-End Testing

+# 🛡️ Security & Dependency Management

+CodeQL: Used for identifying vulnerabilities and ensuring secure code practices.
+Dependabot: Automatically updates dependencies to keep the project secure and up to date.

 # Installation